kamermanpr/docker-survey/README.md

   ```
   See the default options in the [Local machine](#local-machine) section above.

-- Copy the _'Public DNS(IPv4)'_ for the instance, paste it into your browser as follows: `<Public DNS>:8787`.
+- Copy the _'Public DNS(IPv4)'_ for the instance, and paste it into your browser as follows: `<Public DNS>:8787`.
 This will take you to the RStudio Server login page.
 Use the username/password you set (or: rstudio/rstudio) to login and start analysing.
 If you entered your `git` credentials, perform a `git clone` to get a repo into the container.